AFLplusplus/AFLplusplus/docs/env_variables.md

     [instrumentation/README.persistent_mode.md](../instrumentation/README.persistent_mode.md)),
     some targets keep inherent state due which a detected crash testcase does not crash the target again when the testcase is given.
-To be able to still re-trigger these crashes you can use the `AFL_PERSISTENT_RECORD` variable with a value of how many previous fuzz cases to keep prio a crash.
+To be able to still re-trigger these crashes, you can use the `AFL_PERSISTENT_RECORD` variable with a value of how many previous fuzz cases to keep prio a crash.
 If set to e.g. 10, then the 9 previous inputs are written to out/default/crashes as RECORD:000000,cnt:000000 to RECORD:000000,cnt:000008 and